datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Book
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A medium for recording information in the form of writing or images, typically composed of many pages bound together and protected by a cover
+**Description:** A medium for recording information in the form of writing or images, typically composed of many pages bound together and protected by a cover.

 **Examples and Usage Notes:**